 Listen!
 The payments of your customers are talking to you.

-According to an article by the CEO of VISA, a customer makes on average 800 payments a year – so that’s 800 opportunities for interaction.
+Customers make on average 800 payments a year – so that’s 800 opportunities for interaction.

 These are really valuable opportunities to get to know your customer.
 They can facilitate not just ex-post interaction, like thanking the customer for making a purchase, but also ex-ante influencing customer behavior towards desired business goals, like incentivizing the customer to buy slightly more, or to educate them or encourage new habits.